 UPDATED Within 2 days of publication, the Roxburgh RES5-15 filter from Farnell was sold out!
-The specific type of mains filter is not critical, so instead let’s try the Schaffner FN2030-16-06 (also from Farnell, but currently over 3000 in stock).
+The specific type of mains filter is not critical, so instead let’s try the Schaffner FN2030-16-06 (also from Farnell, but currently about 2000 in stock).

 - Large Fair-Rite core 0431177081: Mouser (see above) or Farnell

 - Qty 2, Fair-Rite oval core 2643167851: Mouser or Farnell